morgangallant/scheduler/README.md

 {"id":"cknjdu2k300153zugmucamxxo"}
 ```

-Cancelling a Scheduled job
+Cancelling a Scheduled Job
-Note: If the job doesn't exist, this will fail silently.
+(note: if the job doesn't exist, this will fail silently.)

 ```
 POST https://scheduler.yourcompany.com/delete